Frequently Asked Questions

 How many consultations will I need?

 On the other hand, someone with complicated bipolar disorder, schizophrenia, treatment resistant depression may require longer-term management of their medications.
-While one is feeling comfortable on current medications with fewer symptoms, visits can be as far apart as 3 months.
+While one is feeling comfortable on current medications with fewer symptoms, visits can be as far apart as every 3 months.

 The great news about telepsychiatry (appointments over HIPAA-compliant Zoom) is that I am always near you!
 As long as you are physically located in California, I am licensed to be your psychiatrist.
 No more traffic or parking worries!